Hans Lauda: Relationship with Niki Lauda

 Hans Lauda was the paternal grandfather of Formula One World Champion Niki Lauda.
 Aged 10, Niki accused Hans of "double standards" after he accepted a medal of honour from socialist mayor of Vienna Felix Slavik, someone that Hans was not fond of.
 Hans was critical of Niki's Formula One ambitions, saying that "A Lauda should be on the economic pages of the newspaper, not the sports pages."

 In 1971, Hans and Niki Lauda had an argument, after Hans vetoed funding for Niki to pay for a drive in the 1972 Formula One season with March Engineering.
 The pair never spoke again.
 Hans Lauda died in 1974, roughly three months before Niki's first Formula One victory at the 1974 Spanish Grand Prix.

-In the 2013 biographical sports film Rush, Hans Lauda is embodied by German actor Hans-Eckart Eckhardt in a supporting role as "Grandfather Lauda", rejecting Niki's Formula One ambitions in dialogue.
+In the 2013 biographical sports film Rush, Hans Lauda is portrayed by German actor Hans-Eckart Eckhardt in a supporting role as "Grandfather Lauda", rejecting Niki's Formula One ambitions in dialogue.
 His first name is not mentioned.